sanfinity-Iot/openremote/Demo-Smart-City.md

 # Lighting

-## Integration of your lighting solution
+## Integration of a lighting solution

 * Describe required attributes
 * Rules: